danielabar/meblog/src/markdown/activerecord-dependent-options.md

 But what about the customer's orders, would removing those affect reporting and financial systems?
 How about any product reviews the customer may have written?
 This might be a good use case for allowing nullable foreign keys and using `has_many: product_reviews, dependent: :nullify` if the review content is considered the company's content, not the customers.
 All these questions need to be answered.

+### Performance

+Both `dependent: :destroy` and `dependent: :delete_all` on the has_many side will perform a cascade style delete.
+But the `:destroy` option will execute multiple SQL DELETE statements, one for each associated model to be removed because its callbacks are also being invoked.
+Whereas the `:delete_all` option will remove all associated models in a single SQL DELETE statement.
+If the parent model is expected to have a lot of children, using `:destroy` could be noticeably slower than `:delete_all`.
+If the callbacks absolutely have to be executed, consider the `:destroy_async` option.

 ### Surprises

 Another factor to consider is the [principle of least surprise](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
 For example, the combination of `dependent: :destroy` on the belongs_to side and `dependent: :nullify` on the has_many side results in siblings having their foreign key references set to nil when one of them is destroyed.
 We saw this in [Scenario 9](activerecord-dependent-options/#9-belongs-to-destroy-has-many-nullify) where having nullify on the has_many side causes the `belongs_to: :destroy` to go from a book, up to its author for removal, and then back to all the other books to nullify their author_id foreign keys.